scbocox-del/Home-Cybersecurity-Lab-Attack-Simulation-Detection-and-Incident-Reporting/attack-simulations/baseline-connectivity-and-reconnaissance.md

   - The Nmap scan confirmed that Sentinel was online
   - Nmap reported that all 1000 scanned TCP ports were filtered.
 No open ports were discovered during this baseline scan.
 - nmap -sn 192.168.56.0/24
-  -The scan confirmed that both lab machines were connected to the same Host-only network.
+  - The scan confirmed that both lab machines were connected to the same Host-only network.
 Sentinel and Raider were both visible on the 192.168.56.0/24 network, which means the lab network is ready for    controlled reconnaissance testing.
 - nmap -sV 192.168.56.103
-  -Nmap reported that all 1000 scanned TCP ports were filtered.
+  - Nmap reported that all 1000 scanned TCP ports were filtered.
 This means Sentinel was reachable on the Host-only network, but Windows Defender Firewall or local filtering prevented Nmap from identifying open services.

 ## Results